 The Department has collaborated with NAIC to develop modifications to the SERFF system.
+The Department has discussed SERFF upgrades as well as the potential use of the Health Filing Access Interface function.
 It also participated in the commenting process on the proposed HHS regulations.